Directed By: Stephanie Rothman

 Trivia: Cinematographer Tak Fujimoto worked as an assistant cameraman on this film

-A 1973 sex comedy directed by Stephanie Rothman, Group Marriage is a movie about six people (3 men and 3 women) who share everything.
-And I do mean everything!
+A 1973 sex comedy directed by Stephanie Rothman, Group Marriage is a movie about six people, three men and three women, who share everything.

-The main characters in Group Marriage may be trying something new, but the movie itself is as ordinary as they come.
+The characters in Group Marriage may be trying something new, but the movie itself is as ordinary as they come.

 No comments: